ChongWuLab/CMO/README.md

 CMO is a gene-level association test that can identify many significant and novel genes ignored by many benchmark methods.
 Specifically,  CMO integrates genetically regulated DNAm in enhancers, promoters, and the gene body to identify additional disease-associated genes.
 Please cite the following manuscript for CMO analysis:

->  Wu et al. A gene-level methylome-wide association analysis identifies novel Alzheimer's disease genes. bioRxiv. doi:https://doi.org/10.1101/2020.07.13.201376.
+>  Wu et al. A gene-level methylome-wide association analysis identifies novel Alzheimer's disease genes.
+Bioinformatics (Accepted) doi:https://doi.org/10.1101/2020.07.13.201376.

 In this repo, we provide the following sources.

-* CMO: the software for running CMO test
+* CMO: the software for running the CMO test

-* Codes: all source codes for replicating the results present in the manuscript.
+* Codes: all source codes for replicating the results present in the manuscript

+### Updates

+1. Version 1.0: the preliminary release
+2. Version 2.0: the standard alone release.
+We expect any graduate students can run the software smoothly.
+It should take less than one hour to learn and configure the software.
+3. Version 2.1: fix some bugs and add more comments

 ## Outline